Serverless and Dedicated operation modes

 Limitation: Throughput, RU/s

-When executing a query to the serverless database, an indicator is calculated that shows the amount of resources of various types used to execute this query.
+When executing a query to the serverless DB, an indicator is calculated that shows the amount of resources of various types used to execute this query.
 This indicator is measured in Request Units (RUs).
-The cost of operating a serverless database depends on the total consumption of RUs.
+The cost of operating a serverless DB depends on the total consumption of RUs.

 With the cloud deployment of YDB, there is a limit on the total number of RUs per second at the level of cloud quotas.
 But this limit is technical and large enough that the potential invoice amount can still be significantly higher than expected.
 You can only increase this parameter by contacting technical support.